rackerlabs/rackspace-how-to/content/general/combine-invoices-for-rackspace-managed-and-cloud-accounts.md

 Instead of paying separate bills for multiple Rackspace accounts, you can combine your bills into a single invoice and pay only once.
 This article describes how to combine invoices, how your billing due date is affected, and how to separate a combined invoice.

-**Note:** Currently, you can combine bills only from Rackspace Managed and Rackspace Cloud accounts.
+**Note:** Currently, you can combine bills from only Rackspace Managed and Rackspace Cloud accounts.
 You cannot combine accounts that are billed in different currencies, that are already combined with another invoice, that are contracted with different contracting entities, or if there is an outstanding balance on the child account.

 ### Combine invoices

 1. For Cloud accounts, log in to the [Cloud Control Panel](https://mycloud.rackspace.com/).
 For Managed accounts, log in to the [MyRackspace portal](https://my.rackspace.com/).
 2. In the upper-right corner of the page, click your account name, and then click **Billing Overview** for Cloud accounts and **Transactions** for Managed accounts.

-   You are redirected to the Rackspace Billing portal.
+   The Rackspace Billing portal displays.

 3. In the top navigation bar, click **Billing Settings**.

-   A list of all accounts currently included in your invoice are displayed in the **Invoiced Accounts** section.
+   A list of all accounts currently included in your invoice display in the **Invoiced Accounts** section.

 4. Click **Add Account to Invoice**.